University hosts future scientific leaders

-A total of three 12-month fellowships will be hosted by the University’s School of Earth and Ocean Sciences for researchers from the University of Campinas - a public research university in the state of São Paulo, Brazil that is ranked among the top universities in Brazil and Latin America.
+A total of three 12-month fellowships will be hosted by the University’s School of Earth and Environmental Sciences for researchers from the University of Campinas - a public research university in the state of São Paulo, Brazil that is ranked among the top universities in Brazil and Latin America.

 A grant of £150,000 was allocated to the University to support the fellowships, and was one of only 17 distributed across UK universities.

 Professor Nora de Leeuw, Cardiff University’s Pro Vice-Chancellor for International and Europe, said: “It’s an absolute pleasure to be able to welcome the fellows to Cardiff and to learn more about the wide-ranging research projects in which they are engaged.